Eirik-Nicolai/transaction_engine/readme.md

   * _This extends on the above assumption.
 This makes us infer that on an account every deposit has a withdrawal on another account
 (even if we don't get it as an input), as aposed to a cash deposit/withdrawal which would be from outside._

+* CSV input file is comma-delimited with no whitespace in headers or data
+ * Any whitespace will be ignored

 ### Design choices